 One fellow you can’t possibly miss at the moment, though, is this…

 It’s called Rosebay Willowherb.
 It grows taller than me, up to a height of 2m, in great swathes of vibrant eye-popping purple, and it’s everywhere!
 Roadsides, embankments, railway sidings, bogland, woodland, building sites, and anywhere the ground has been recently disturbed.
 It brightens up all the abandoned, un-loved forgotten places, and I just love it!

-Despite its proliferation, however, I could find no mention of it in Ireland’s myths, even though it is a native plant.
-Hopefully, someone out there with more knowledge will enlighten us in the comments.
+Despite its proliferation and beauty, however, I could find no mention of it in Ireland’s myths, even though it is a native plant.
+Hopefully, someone out there with more knowledge in this area will enlighten us in the comments.

 Other wild flowers I am loving right now, and which are prolifically and delightfully in full bloom are Montbretia, Fealeastram Dearg in Irish, and Fuschia, Fiúise or Deora dé in Irish, although neither of these are native to Ireland.

 In Irish mythology, Cuchulainn suffered from alternating bouts of malaise and rage.
 It was quite possibly drug induced, perhaps through use of Amanita, but according to the stories, he was treated by being bathed in infusions of Meadowsweet.

 Its Irish name is Airgead Luachra, which I believe is translated as ‘Cuchulainn’s Belt’… perhaps he always carried it with him in a little pouch attached to his belt in case of emergency; this was how physicians of the time carried their medicines.

 Interestingly, it is from this plant that aspirin is derived; meadowsweet contains salicylic acid, which is a disinfectant, pain-killer and anti-inflammatory.
 Right now, the hedges are a-froth with its downy creamy flowers, and insects love its heady sweet scent.